michelled/weavly.org/src/activities/what-are-directions-to-me.md

 type: Unplugged
 experience: No Coding Experience
 subject: Games
+relatedActivities:
+  - Learning about directions with arrows
+  - Directions anywhere, anytime
-description: 'In this activity, players learn and practice directions. '
+description: "In this activity, players learn about directions in relation to their bodies and practice them in their immediate environment. "
 whatYouNeed: |-
   ### Tools

-  Children’s storybooks
+  None

   ### Skills